Skip to main content

 docker-compose up -d php-worker

-2. Using Supervisord in php-worker to run schedule:run.
-This way is suggested when you don't want to start workspace in production environment.
+2. Supervisord in the php-worker container.
+Preferred when you don't want to run the Workspace in production.

 # * * * * * laradock /usr/bin/php /var/www/artisan schedule:run >> /dev/null 2>&1